eichelbw/franklin/README.md

 - [X] Allow for multiple notes tagged todo
 - [X] Get EN functionality working through oAuth
 - [ ] Do all that with Google calander
-- [ ] Finish the microblog tutorial
-- [ ] Move Franklin off of /index
 - [ ] Pretty the damn thing up a bit I suppose